-Graduate Course Descriptions

-School of Education

-COUN 501/Introduction to Counseling

-Prerequisite: Permission of department
+COUN 501/Introduction to Counseling Prerequisite: Permission of department

 The purposes of this course are to provide students with an orientation to the counseling profession and to teach students basic skills for writing professional manuscripts in counseling and for counseling clients.
 The course begins with studies of the profession of counseling, including an overview of the history of counseling, professional counseling organizations and issues, major counseling specialties, requirements for counselor license and certification, and the ethical and legal issues in counseling.
-The course includes a laboratory component in which students learn the stages of the counseling process, the microskills of counseling, conventions for writing professional counseling manuscripts, and strategies for researching topics in counseling.
+The course includes a laboratory component in which students learn the stages of the counseling professional counseling manuscripts, and strategies for researching topics in counseling.

-COUN 515/Statistics and Research in Counseling
+COUN 515/Statistics and Research in Counseling Prerequisite: Permission of department

-3 cr.